The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 Retirement Planning

 Preparing for retirement in Portugal involves a number of important steps.
-From understanding the cost of living and healthcare system, to learning about the tax implications and residency requirements, there's a lot to consider
+From understanding the cost of living and healthcare system, to learning about the tax implications and residency requirements, there’s a lot to consider.
+Additionally, obtaining Portuguese citizenship offers significant benefits, such as rights within the EU and access to broader social services.

 Here are a few key steps in the preparation process: